 Like an overhead service cable, an underground consumer main sources its power from the street’s network.
 The difference is that the cables are run underground and are attached to the property’s own meter box.
 For new subdivisions, new suburbs and some areas in Sydney’s CBD, an underground electrical system is mandatory.
 Underground electrical systems can also be single or three-phase supplied.

 More often than not, an underground electrical system may not be suitable for your property.
 If your street prominently utilises overhead service cables, then we may recommend you do the same.
 Exceptions can be made, though it’s best to have one of our Level 2 electricians assess your individual circumstances to provide the most suitable recommendation.

 Overhead vs Underground Power

 Why has the government backflipped with its decision to introduce mandatory underground electrical systems in newly-established areas?
-Basically everything that’s wrong with an overhead service cable is right with an underground electrical system.
-Not only does an underground electrical system present a more attractive neighbourhood, it also eliminates the risk of fatality and injury resulting from hazards such as motor vehicle accidents, landscaping, severe storm and wildlife.
+Basically, everything that’s wrong with an overhead service cable is right with an underground electrical system.
+Not only does an underground electrical system present a more attractive neighborhood, it also eliminates the risk of fatality and injury resulting from hazards such as motor vehicle accidents, landscaping, severe storm, and wildlife.

-At Gordon Powers, our Level 2 electricians have ample experience with the installation of single and three-phase underground electrical systems.
-Our service is backed by a lifetime guarantee and our technical know-how makes us a favourite amongst locals.
+At Gordon’s Powers, our Level 2 Electricians have ample experience with the installation of single and three-phase underground electrical systems.
+Our service is backed by a lifetime guarantee and our technical know-how makes us a favorite amongst locals.
 If you have any queries about your existing underground electrical system or wish to enquire about an installation, have a no-obligation chat to a Level 2 electrician today.